-The compiler is the central “tool”, which is required for every software development.
+The compiler is the central „tool“, which is required for every software development.
 It forms the link between the human-readable high-level source code (e.g., C and C ++) and the machine code, interpretable for the hardware processor.
-For the development of safety critical software according to relevant functional safety standards such as ISO26262 (car), EN50128 […]
+For the development of safety critical software according to relevant functional safety standards special requirements apply for the tools […]

 In the last blog (June 2017), I explained the principle of Freedom of Interference.
 The example used was based on the automotive industry and the ISO26262.
 Now I would like to consider Freedom of Interference with respect to the industry sectors railway, aviation and automotive and share my industry experiences with you.

 The proof of a 100% structural source code coverage is required by almost all functional safety standards (IEC61508, ISO26262, DO 178C, etc.).
 In the individual SIL / ASIL levels, only the type of source code coverage is differentiated.
 Essentially, the Statement Coverage (low SIL / ASIL Level), the Branch Coverage and the MC / DC […]